Peel Art Gallery, Museum and Archives: Collections

 The Peel Heritage Complex collects a wide variety of objects including: 19th and early 20th century artifacts from everyday tools and gadgets to wedding dresses, archaeological artifacts, historic and contemporary works of art, including paintings, drawings and sculpture, and archival documents such as photographs, government records, and maps.
 Staff is assisted by volunteers who perform inventory and cataloguing tasks.

 Most of the artifacts in the collections were donated by Peel residents.
 These collections are used for exhibitions, programs and research by staff, volunteers and visitors.
 Each potential donation to the Complex is approved by a committee of experts drawn from various heritage backgrounds.

 Exhibitions

 In the Art Gallery of Peel approximately eight exhibitions are featured annually, showcasing artists of Regional, provincial and national stature.
 Each spring, the Gallery's Annual Juried Show, the longest running adjudicated exhibition in the area, attracts artists from throughout Peel and Southern Ontario.

-Education

-Visitors to the Heritage Complex will also be treated to interactive displays, hands-on activities, and learning opportunities throughout the building.

-Numerous special events during the year also provide a great opportunity for the community to learn more about the Complex and the history of Peel through the artifacts, documents and artwork in the Complex's collections.
-Join us for Heritage Day in February, Museum Day in May, Kidsummer in July, and Family Day in November.